po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Main/01_bubble-sort/README.md

 ## Notes to the Interviewer

-This is a good mid-level interview question that will test if the candidate can visualize a problem and step through the steps to a solution.
+This is a good mid-level interview question that will test if the candidate can visualize a problem and walk through the steps to a solution.
 There are multiple ways to get to this solution, so don't immediately course correct if the candidate is going in one direction over another.
-If it's the less efficient solution and time remains, prompt candidate to see if they can think of another way of solving it.
+If it's a less efficient solution and time remains, prompt candidate to see if they can think of another way of solving it.

-Allow the candidate a few moments to gather their thoughts around a solution or quickly research a potential solution (if allowed), answering any questions as they arise.
+Allow the candidate a few moments to gather their thoughts around a solution or quickly research a potential solution, answering any questions as they arise.
 Spend this time reviewing the solution to help support your prompts to the candidate.

 ## Solutions